 How do all these hierarchies interact?
 A good example is that a double or reinforced safeguard (the highest level) is required to protect an ordinary person from a class 3 energy source (ES3).

 It is important for product designers to recognize that the new standards apply not only to the end product, but also to major components and subsystems like power supplies.
-Right now, it is possible to source power supplies that are certified to either 62368-1, 60950-1, or 60065.
-IEC 62368-1 includes a clause (4.1.1) that allows 60950-1 or 60065 power supplies to be used in end products tested according to 62368-1, or power supplies certified to 62368-1 to be used in end products compliant with 60950-1 or 60065.
-However, whether this clause will remain valid after December 20, 2020 is still up in the air in the EU.
-The deletion of text in clause 4.1.1 failed a preliminary enquiry vote, but another round of voting is expected to take place.
-Because the situation remains unclear whether legacy 60950-1 and 60065 approvals will remain valid in Europe, CUI is working to transition its portfolio of power supplies to the latest 62368-1 2nd Edition standard, to minimize any re-testing burdens for customers who sell their products globally, come the big day.
+While it remains possible to source power supplies that are certified to 60950-1 and 60065, the ability to use legacy products in the US and Europe are not the same.
+In the US, sub-clause 4.1.1 allows for existing designs that have not or are not expecting system upgrades to continue to be used.
+In the EU, systems will need to certify to 62368-1 in conjunction with the December 20, 2020 adoption date.
+It is also important to know that new system designs that are expecting to apply for UL and EN approval will require components that are 62368-1 approved.
+CUI is working to transition its portfolio of power supplies to the latest 62368-1 2nd Edition standard, to minimize any re-testing burdens for customers who sell their products globally, come the big day.

-New 62368-1 hazard-based safety standards are adopted already in the US/Canada and EU.
-While the older standards will be withdrawn on December 20, 2020 (in case you did not already know), there is no reason OEMs cannot test their new (or existing) products in accordance with the incoming standard right now.
-This is the best way to avoid being caught out on the date of withdrawal.
+New 62368-1 hazard-based safety standards are adopted already in the US, Canada, EU, and other countries/regions. (see below for country specific adoption).
+While the older standards will be withdrawn on December 20, 2020, there is no reason OEMs cannot test their new (or existing) products in accordance with the incoming standard right now.
+Acting now is the best way to avoid being caught out on the date of withdrawal.

 |Country/Region||Corresponding Local Standard||Local Standard Release Date||Enforcement Date|